 There is no difference between black-eyed peas and black-eyed beans.
 They are called Black-eyed peas because of their black spot in the center.
 They are found in the same field as peas.
 But these are not peas.

-I hope you’ll give this easy black eye peas salad recipe a try.
-Share a bite with us on our social media if you make this recipe using the hashtag worldlytreat(#worldlytreat), we’d love to join the soirée.
-Also, don’t forget to pin it for later.
+I hope you’ll give this easy black eyed bean salad recipe a try.
+Share a bite with us on our social media If you make this recipe using the hashtag worldlytreat(#worldlytreat), we'd love to join the soirée.
+Also, don't forget to pin it for later.
 Chat soon?